JDonnellyCodeInstitute/weather/README.md

 - __The Surface Plane__
   - The Visual Design:
-    - The focus area is a cool blue-gradient reminiscent of the sky and is translucent so the user can see the attractive background image.
+    - The focus area is a cool blue gradient reminiscent of the sky and is translucent so the user can see the attractive background image.
-    - The font is Montserrat taken from google docs, it is simple, clear and attractive.
+    - The font is Montserrat taken from Google Fonts, it is simple, clear and attractive.
 The colour contrasts well with the background.
     - The condition images are clear and show an array of weather conditions through simple icons.

 ## Features